mTrujillf/CV/README.md

 - **Features:**
   - Visualization of planetary motion in a simulated solar system.
   - Accurate trajectory generation using interpolation algorithms.
-- **How to Use:**
-  1. Open the `Matlab/` directory.
-  2. Run the main script in MATLAB to generate and visualize the simulation.

----

 ### **3. Python: Drone Navigation and Competition Codes**
 This folder focuses on drone navigation and includes: